Skip to content

 Declarative Builder

-Daytona’s declarative builder provides a powerful, code-first approach to defining dependencies for Sandboxes.
-Instead of importing images from a container registry, you can programmatically define them using the SDK.
+Declarative Builder provides a powerful, code-first approach to defining dependencies for Daytona Sandboxes.
+Instead of importing images from a container registry, you can programmatically define them using the Daytona SDK.

 The declarative builder system supports two primary workflows:

-You can create declarative images on-the-fly when creating Sandboxes.
-This is ideal for iterating quickly without creating separate Snapshots.
+Daytona provides an option to create declarative images on-the-fly when creating sandboxes.
+This is ideal for iterating quickly without creating separate snapshots.

-Declarative images are cached for 24 hours, and will be automatically reused when running the same script.
-Thus, subsequent runs on the same Runner will be almost instantaneous.
+Declarative images are cached for 24 hours, and are automatically reused when running the same script.
+Thus, subsequent runs on the same runner will be almost instantaneous.

-# Define a simple declarative image with Python packages
+# Define a declarative image with python packages

 declarative_image = (